Skip to content

 Right subtree \(i + 1 + (m - l)\) \([m+1, r]\)

-Please note, the meaning of \((m-l)\) in the right subtree root index is "the number of nodes in the left subtree", which is suggested to be understood in conjunction with Figure 12-7.
+Please note that \((m-l)\) in the right subtree root node index means "the number of nodes in the left subtree".
+It is recommended to understand this in conjunction with Figure 12-7.

-Indexes of the root node and left and right subtrees
+Index interval representation of root node and left and right subtrees

-Figure 12-7 Indexes of the root node and left and right subtrees
+Figure 12-7 Index interval representation of root node and left and right subtrees

-To improve the efficiency of querying \(m\), we use a hash table hmap to store the mapping of elements in inorder to their indexes:
+To improve the efficiency of querying \(m\), we use a hash table hmap to store the mapping from elements in the inorder array to their indices:

 build_tree.py